 He finished the 1984 Boston Marathon with a time of 2:58:55.
 Each of his marathon finishes have been under the three-hour mark.
 Hancock has run 10k and 5k events as well as half marathons.
 Every finished marathon was run under 3 hours.
 In 2008, at age 55, he won the Wings of Hope 5k with a 21:15 time.

 Hancock notes that the pace he’s mastered as a runner is what is most important in all facets of life.

 “One can have a successful running career/program despite any obstacles that marriage, children, your job and the weather places in your path.
 This is a goal that anyone can achieve,” he said.

 Hancock resides in Scalp Level with his wife Brenda and son Cory, a 2014 Pitt-Johnstown graduate.

-“My Running Odyssey,” published by the Somerset Daily American, is available on their website’s online store, madeinsomersetcounty.com and at various local events and book-signings.
+“My Running Odyssey,” published by the Somerset Daily American, is available on their website’s online store madeinsomersetcounty.com, on Amazon.com, at the Pitt-Johnstown Book Center on campus, and at various local events and book-signings.